elesiuta/picosnitch/README.md

 # [limitations](#limitations)
 - while picosnitch aims to be as reliable as possible, no tool is perfect and you should know the limitations when deciding whether it is useful and how to use it effectively, whether it's for your [threat model](https://opsec101.org/) or simply [measuring bandwidth](https://www.gcardone.net/2020-07-31-per-process-bandwidth-monitoring-on-Linux-with-bpftrace/#existing-tools-to-measure-bandwidth-usage-on-linux)
   - for example, picosnitch was designed to be more accurate than existing tools by hashing executables and tracking parents, but there are still ways malicious software could hide its traffic through trusted executables as described below, such as compromising shared libraries
-  - for stricter security requirements, you can keep an [off-system copy of your logs to protect them](https://en.wikipedia.org/wiki/Host-based_intrusion_detection_system#Protecting_the_HIDS) (not necessary for most people, and you would also need to consider what else an attacker with these capabilities could do to your system)
+  - for stricter security requirements you can keep an [off-system copy of your logs to protect them](https://en.wikipedia.org/wiki/Host-based_intrusion_detection_system#Protecting_the_HIDS)
+    - this is not necessary for most people, and of little benefit without considering what else an adversary with these capabilities could do to your system in order to establish appropriate safeguards for your threat model, such as cross-checking with a [standalone router/firewall](https://en.wikipedia.org/wiki/List_of_router_and_firewall_distributions) to ensure all communication is accounted for, monitoring error logs, etc
   - it is also recommended to use [sandboxing](https://wiki.archlinux.org/title/Security#Sandboxing_applications), [such as flatpak](https://www.privacyguides.org/linux-desktop/sandboxing/#flatpak), or a virtual machine depending on the situation and your goals
   - remember, picosnitch is just a slightly more reliable bandwidth monitor; without proper isolation, harmful programs could tamper with it, and regularly checking logs is unrealistic, the most important security measures are staying up to date, sticking to trusted sources, reducing your attack surface, the principle of least privilege, and having good backups
 - detecting open sockets, monitoring traffic, and identifying the process should be fairly reliable with BPF; however, accurately identifying the application behind it can be difficult, especially if has malicious intent